-General Terms and Conditions of DWM - Deutsche Wein Marketing GmbH relating to the Wine Trophies
+General Terms and Conditions of DWM - Deutsche Wein Marketing GmbH relating to the Wine Trophies (Berliner, Asia, and Portugal)

 § 1 General

-The Berliner Wein Trophy, Portugal Wine Trophy and Asia Wine Trophy are an annual competitions organised by Deutsche Wein Marketing GmbH (DWM) in Germany, Portugal and South Korea.
+The Berliner Wein Trophy, Portugal Wine Trophy and Asia Wine Trophy are annual competitions organised by Deutsche Wein Marketing GmbH (DWM) in Germany, Portugal and South Korea.
 A neutral, international jury reviews the quality of the wines submitted and rates them according to the international standards of the OIV (Organisation internationale de la vigne et du vin).
 This award gives the winners prestige and improved marketing opportunities.
 The Wine Trophy award guarantees consumers a high-quality product and facilitates buying decisions.

 § 2 Participants

 All individuals and legal entities, insofar as they are manufacturers or distributors of wines and sparkling wines, may participate in the Trophies.
 Wines from all international wine-growing areas, insofar as they are in a marketable condition, may be submitted.
-Deutsche Wein Marketing GmbH is highly committed to supporting serious wine trade and a maintaining a good image.
+Deutsche Wein Marketing GmbH is highly committed to supporting the serious wine trade and maintaining a good image.
 For this reason, producers or wine-sellers who infringed against wine laws or any other legal provisions in the past few years, and who were convicted by a court of general jurisdiction for this very reason, are excluded from participating in the Trophies.

 § 3 Admission terms